abhishek-kumar-code/Redfish_Public/docs/ComposabilityWhitePaper.md

 }
 ```

 In the above example, the client performed a GET on `/redfish/v1/Systems/1`.
 The response indicates that this is a composed resource because `SystemType` is set to `Composed`.
 However, the Allow header does not contain DELETE as one of the available methods.
 The client is only allowed to update the allocated resources using PATCH or PUT.
-An example of how to allocate addition resources can be found in the [Update a Composed Resource](#update-a-composed-resource) section.
+An example of how to allocate additional resources can be found in the [Update a Composed Resource](#update-a-composed-resource) section.

 ## Appendix